translation/rails/README.md

 end
 ```

-## Tests

-To run the specs:

-    bundle exec rspec

 ## Pure Ruby (without Rails)

 This gem was created specifically for Rails, but you can also use it in a pure Ruby project by making some arrangements: